+DOJ will correct information that does not meet its guidelines or those of OMB based on the significance and impact of the correction.
 These guidelines apply only to information disseminated by the agency, as defined in these guidelines.
 Other information distributed by the agency that is not addressed by these guidelines would still be subject to any applicable agency policies and correction procedures.

-The DOJ information quality guidelines will become effective on October 1, 2002.
-These guidelines will cover information disseminated on or after October 1, 2002, regardless of when the information was first disseminated, and will include most agency initiated or sponsored information distributed to the public.
+Except for those categories of information that are specifically exempted from coverage (see below), these guidelines apply to all information disseminated by DOJ and DOJ initiated or sponsored dissemination of information by DOJ grantees, contractors, or cooperators on or after October 1, 2002, regardless of when the information was first disseminated.
+These guidelines will apply not only to information that DOJ generates, but also to information that other parties provide to DOJ, if the other parties seek to have DOJ rely on or disseminate this information, or DOJ decides to do so.
 This includes any communication or representation of knowledge such as facts or data, in any medium or form, including textual, numerical, graphic, cartographic, narrative, or audiovisual forms.
 It includes information that an agency disseminates from a web page, but does not include information disseminated by others and accessible through hyperlinks from an agency web page.